Receive our newsletter

 - The resident’s photograph will be taken and a pass made whilst they wait.
 This will take a few minutes and the resident will be asked to sign a standard set of Terms & Conditions.

 - On future visits to the island, the pass holder will show the pass before boarding a boat on the mainland or at the checkpoint at the end of the causeway.

-- Any permanent resident of a household aged 18 and over can get a pass and it’s one adult one pass.
-Under 18s do not need a pass but must be accompanied by a Local’s Pass holder to visit the island i.e under 18s cannot access the island by themselves.
+- Any permanent resident of a household aged 18 and over can get a pass and it’s one adult to one pass only.
+Under 18s do not need a pass, but must be accompanied by a Locals’ Pass holder to visit the island i.e under 18s cannot access the island by themselves.

-- Local’s Pass holders do not need to book online to visit – they just turn up with their pass during opening hours.
+- Locals’ Pass holders do not need to book online to visit – simply turn up with the pass during opening hours.
 Opening hours vary throughout the year.
 See opening days and times here.

 - In January, February, March, November and December the ferryboats don’t operate for visitors and access is on foot only across the cobbled causeway.
-Between 1st April and 31st October the ferryboats operate for the public during opening hours, subject to weather.
-The Local’s Pass does not include a boat ticket and these can be purchased in advance or on the day of your visit from our website if the causeway is covered by the sea.
+Between 01 April and 31 October the ferryboats operate for the public during opening hours, subject to weather.
+The Locals’ Pass does not include a boat ticket and these can be purchased in advance or on the day of your visit from our website if the causeway is covered by the sea.
 Click here for boat tickets.

 - Further information on the harbour and village can be found here including information on our shops and catering outlets.
 Frequently Asked Questions can be found here.